YxxgSxxl/symfonyxvue-nextrip/README.md

 For VueJS, Typescript, SCSS, Normalize.CSS and Pinia will be used.

-Yarn is used for the client side Application
+Yarn is used to manage client side Application packages

 ## Run